 Under Actions, click MoreMore inline icon next to the report you want to download, and then select Prepare for download.

-The report's status changes to Preparing for download.
+The status of report changes to Preparing for download.

 3

-Once the report's status changes to Ready for download, click MoreMore inline icon, and then select Download report.
+Once the status of report changes to Ready for download, click MoreMore inline icon, and then select Download report.

 4